 Use bulk entry when adding several similar numbers to the same customer (for example, a range of numbers or extension billing).

-- Optional: Check the numbers haven’t already been entered using SmartSearch or QuickSearch
+- To avoid duplicates, check the numbers haven’t already been entered using SmartSearch or QuickSearch

 - View the customer who owns the numbers